Calais Jungle: Statistics

 By September 2014, The Guardian estimated that there were 1,300 migrants in Calais, mostly from Eritrea, Somalia and Syria.
-In 2015, during the peak of the so-called European migrant crisis, the numbers began to grow.
+In 2015, during the peak of the European migrant crisis, the numbers began to grow.
 Migrants arrived from Afghanistan, Darfur, Iraq and other conflict zones.
 By July 2015, The Telegraph reported that the "new jungle" had 3,000 inhabitants.

 Médecins du Monde stated in 2015 that 62% of the migrants in Calais were young men with an average age of 33, with an increase in the number unaccompanied children (517 in 2014, eight times more than in 2011).
 Many migrants later moved to smaller camps near Calais and Dunkirk.
 As of November 2015, there were an estimated 6,000 migrants living in Calais, policed by over 1,000 officers.
 That winter, the number of arrivals decreased while a number of migrants left the camp, such as 3,569 who were "welcomed to France".
 At the end of February 2016, the BBC noted that there were differing figures for the population: "Calais officials say it houses 3,700, while Help Refugees puts it at 5,497".
 Aid organisations put discrepancies between their and the authorities' figures down to different counting methods and a reluctance from migrants to speak to border police.

 Refugee Rights Data Project (RRDP, later known as Refugee Rights Europe) released a report in April 2016 called The Long Wait: Filling the data gaps relating to refugees and displaced people in the Calais camp.
 It stated that 75.9% of the 870 refugees surveyed said they had experienced police violence, a category including physical and sexual violence, verbal abuse and misuse of tear gas.
 A similar figure (76.7%) reported health issues resulting from living in the Jungle.
 According to The Long Wait, at the time of the report 71.6% of the approximately 5,500 residents had been in the camp for three to six months.
 About 78 people had been there for more than a year and around 205 women lived in the camp at this time (3.2% of the population).